vircadia/vircadia-docs-sphinx/docs/source/home.rst

 :doc:`Get Vircadia <explore/get-started/install>` or take a look at our :doc:`Gallery <explore/gallery>`

+In addition to the documentation, there is also a `Discord server <https://discordapp.com/invite/Pvx2vke>__ available.

 This documentation is authored in `English <https://docs.vircadia.dev/>`_.

 The following translations are available: